Department of Elementary and Secondary Education Logo

 Spotlight on Racial Equity

-• Diverse Educators Make a positive difference for all students, and data on the MA teacher workforce highlights the urgent need to intentionally build and implement a talent diversification strategy in service of achievement and equitable outcomes for students.
+• Diverse and effective educators make a positive difference for all students, and data on the MA teacher workforce highlights the urgent need to intentionally build and implement a talent diversification strategy in service of achievement and equitable outcomes for students.
 DESE's MA Teacher Diversification Guidebook recommends that districts begin this work by:

 1. Understanding why teacher racial and ethnic diversity matters to your students and district: Naming your 'why' and aligning commitments, communications, practices, and policies to reflect that 'why' is key to building a coherent approach to building a more diverse workforce.